kirbydesign/designsystem/.github/CONTRIBUTING.md

 As with TSLint, we  strongly recommend installing Prettier as a plugin for your editor.
 You should also enable "format on save".

-It can however be used without an editor plugin; run `npm run prettier` to check for formatting errors, fix them by running `npm run prettier:fix`.
+It can however be used without an editor plugin; run `npm run prettier` to check for formatting errors, fix them by running `npm run prettier:fix` .

 If there are changes only concerning formatting, in files you did not create - do not commit these.
 There is most likely something wrong with your Prettier settings.
-Make sure that Prettier uses the config file that is shipped with the repository ([`.prettierrc.json`](https://github.com/kirbydesign/designsystem/blob/master/.prettierrc.json)) and not a global configuration located on your machine.
+Make sure that Prettier uses the config file that is shipped with the repository ([ `.prettierrc.json` ](https://github.com/kirbydesign/designsystem/blob/master/.prettierrc.json)) and not a global configuration located on your machine.

-To check if the config file from the repository is used, try to alter the configuration in `.prettierrc.json` and format a file using Prettier - for example by changing `"singleQuote": true,` to `"singleQuote": false,`.
+To check if the config file from the repository is used, try to alter the configuration in `.prettierrc.json` and format a file using Prettier - for example by changing `"singleQuote": true,` to `"singleQuote": false, ` .
 If all quotation marks are changed to `"` instead of `'` when you format, it means the repository config file is used by Prettier.
-Remember to revert the changes made to `.prettierrc.json`.
+Remember to revert the changes made to `.prettierrc.json` .

 **Useful resources:**

 * [Prettier extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 * [Enabling "format on save" in VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#format-on-save)

-# The good:
+# The Good:

 ## Issue